Top 10 Flu Myths for the 2023-2024 Flu Season Revealed

 It’s that time of year again and you may be wondering about whether you should get the flu shot.
 To help you make your final decision, here are 10 flu myths revealed.

 The truth is one type of soap is not more effective than the other.
 Antibacterial soap or gel won’t protect you any more than plain old soap and water.
-If you wash your hands often and well, you’ll get rid of germs and viruses that stick to oil on your hands.
+If you wash your hands often and well -for at least 20 seconds, you’ll get rid of germs and viruses that stick to oil on your hands.
+The most important things is clean your hands often – with regular soap and water, antimicrobial soap and water, or waterless alcohol based hand sanitizer.

-Flu strains change all the time.
+Like most viruses, the flu is always mutating and flu strains change all the time.
 They can vary from year to year.
 They can even change in the middle of a flu season.
+That is why it is important to get the flu vaccine every year.

 Antibiotics only help with infections caused by bacteria.
 The flu is caused by a virus, not bacteria.